 People flock from all over the country to visit Vegas at Christmas time.
 While the rest of the country is buried in snow, December weather in Las Vegas stays at an average of 60 degrees Fahrenheit during the day – light jacket weather.
 You’ll see locals dressed up like they’re afraid of freezing to death, but to visitors it feels heavenly warm.
 At night it can drop to about 27 degrees, which is still nothing compared to the sub-zero temperatures on the East Coast.

-Christmas Eve is on a Saturday night this year, so you’ll want to plan out and book your trip as soon as possible.
+It’s a good idea to plan out and book your Las Vegas Christmas trip as soon as possible.
 If you wait too late, hotel rates will skyrocket and many resorts will sell out completely.
 Another important factor is making dining reservations – you need to get these arranged well ahead of time.
 Not making dinner reservations in Vegas can often result in wandering the Strip, fruitlessly looking for somewhere to eat.

 Las Vegas goes all-in for Christmas, so you’ll get to see the Las Vegas Strip all lit up with Christmas lights and decorations.
 Many attractions and restaurants are still open on Christmas Day, so the Strip is a bustling, vibrant place to get into the holiday spirit.